P. C. Chang: Philosophy and activities on human rights

 Fellow delegate Charles Malik, the Lebanese philosopher-diplomat, who was the rapporteur compared to Vice-Chairman Chang, did not share the same ideals of universal human rights, which to him was more Western than universal, and instead he heatedly debated what they were and how they could be described in an international document.
 Another member of the committee confided to his diary that Chang and Malik "hate[d] each other."
 Yet by most accounts, Chang and Malik were the philosophical leaders of the deliberations.
 Malik argued for conservative Christian views, while Chang argued that the modern world should pay heed to international views, and frequently brought up Chinese philosophers such as Mencius not because they were Chinese, but because their ideas had universal validity.
 In a speech, Malik stated that there were too many people to thank, but singled out Chang, who was considered a renaissance man for his work in directing plays, diplomacy, philosophy, and other intellectual pursuits, and acknowledged Chang's ideas as the philosophical backbone of the declaration.

+Chang contributed to all thirty articles of the UDHR.
+The articles which include his most substantial contributions are Article 25 (emphasizing a decent standard of living), Article 23 (the right to work), Article 26 (the right to the development of the full human personality and the right to an education), Article 18 (freedom of religion, the right not to be discriminated against, and equal access to public services), Article 1 (articulating the fundamental value of humanity), and Article 27 (culture and science).
+Chang argued strongly in favor of Article 27's wording ("Everyone has the right freely to participate in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits") because he viewed it as critical that the UDHR should not just guarantee the consumption of culture but also guarantee individuals' participation in the creation of culture.